department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/caution-flags/prototype-phase/cf-prototype-rvr-discovery-discussion-guide.md

 Let's say your friend is studying cybersecurity at Atlantic Institute and you're thinking about enrolling in the same program.
 Using this site, how would you learn more about Atlantic Institute?

+**Observe***
+* How did the participant react to the caution flag?
-[Observe whether or not the participant is naturally interested in clicking the record or learning more about the warning.]
+* Is the participant naturally interested in clicking the record or learning more about the warning.

 **Questions**
 1. What were your thoughts when you first noticed the warning message?